-If you don’t hire a publicist, you’ll need to create your own press kit.
-It’s actually not that difficult.
-A press kit is basically a bunch of stuff shoved into a neat-o folder that tells people what the heck your movie is about and why their audiences should care.
+In the event you can’t hire a publicist, you will need to become your own publicist.
+And you will need to create a press kit.
+A press kit is basically a bunch of stuff shoved into a neat-o folder that tells the media what the heck your movie is about and why their audiences should care.

 Here are some things you’ll want to include as you create a press kit:

-- Cover sheet: The cover sheet is basically the top sheet that grabs everyone’s attention and promotes the hook of the movie.
+1. Cover sheet: The cover sheet is the top sheet that grabs everyone’s attention and promotes the hook of your movie.
 In some ways, it’s sort of like a mini-poster that includes the title, contact info, some good quotes from previous reviews, the same cast and crew credits from the poster and mention of any film festival awards you have won.

-- Photos: Get some journalist friends to check out your production photos.
-Pick a few that seem incredibly interesting and do a good job of making people want to see the movie.
+3. Photos: Get some journalist friends to check out your production photos.
+Pick a few high resolution photos that seem incredibly interesting and do a good job of making people want to see the movie.
 Include them in the kit.

-- Cast and Crew: This is pretty simple.
-Just put together some bios of the main cast and crew and include them on the page next to a miniature headshot.
+4. Cast and Crew: This is pretty simple.
+Just put together some bios of the main cast and crew and include them on the page next to a miniature head-shot.